elkebir-group/Dolphyin/README.md

 ### I/O formats
 The input to Dolphyin is a .csv or .txt file that, after two lines which denote the number of m cells and n sequenced SNVs, contains m rows and n columns where m is the the number of single cells and n is the number of mutations.
 All entries in the .csv file should be either 1 if SNV j is present in cell i and 0 otherwise.
 Dolphyin's second parameter is a .txt file location to which it will write the clades of the returned 1-Dollo phylogeny.
 Lastly, Dolphyin takes in parameters p, e, and seed for error correction. p denotes the percentage of row pairs to randomly consider for error correction, e denotes the normalized Hamming distance that each row pair must be under in order to correct both by replacing each with their bitwise OR, and seed is a randomness seed for this error correction.

-The input to check-FN is a .csv or .txt file of the original data, the .txt file of Dolphyin's output tree, a .txt file to which the false negative count and false negative rate is written, and an optional .txt file to which a [Graphvis](https://graphviz.org/) tree visualization will be written.
+The input to check-FN is a .csv or .txt file of the original data, the .txt file of Dolphyin's output tree, a .txt file to which the false negative count and false negative rate is written, and an optional .txt file to which a Graphviz tree visualization will be written.

 ```